graphcore/examples/gnn/cluster_gcn/pytorch_geometric/README.md

-# Node Classification on IPU using Cluster-GCN - Training with PyTorch Geometric
+# Node Classification on IPU using Cluster-GCN - Training

 In this notebook cluster graph convolutional networks are used for node classification, using cluster sampling.
 This model has been optimised for Graphcore's IPU.